penny4860/Weakly-Supervised-Text-Detection/README.md

 ### 1. Fine Tuning  ([1_train.py](https://github.com/penny4860/Weakly-Supervised-Text-Detection/blob/master/1_train.py))

-**Pre-learned weight files are stored at https://drive.google.com/drive/folders/1kj398ZW3zwk-KMDA0_Y5tq6Gr09oFDbZ.
+**Pre-trained weight files are stored at https://drive.google.com/drive/folders/1kj398ZW3zwk-KMDA0_Y5tq6Gr09oFDbZ.
 This file allows you to skip the fine tuning process.**

 * First build a binary classifier using the pretrained resnet50 structure.
 As with the structure in the [Learning Deep Features for Discriminative Localization](https://arxiv.org/pdf/1512.04150.pdf), I removed all layers after the activation layer with spatial resoultion of 14x14, and added a convolution layer of 3x3 size instead.
 The last few layers of the network have the following structure.